My Top Techniques to Get Organised in the Kitchen

 Easy-pour bottles are excellent

-Another way I find working in the kitchen easier is by having easy-pour bottles next to my stove top.
-This accounts for the various oils and vinegars I have, such as chilli infused olive oil or sesame oil for Chinese stir fries.
-You’ll often find these in restaurants which prove just how friendly they are to use; it sure makes it faster than unscrewing or uncorking a bottle every time you need a sprinkling in the pan.
+Another way I find working in the kitchen easier is by having easy-pour bottles next to my stovetop.
+This accounts for the various oils and types of vinegar I have, such as chili infused olive oil or sesame oil for Chinese stir-fries.
+You’ll often find these in restaurants that prove just how friendly they are to use; it sure makes it faster than unscrewing or uncorking a bottle every time you need a sprinkling in the pan.

 Spice racks are essential

-I looked in many stores before I found some gorgeous spice racks from John Lewis so I snapped one up and brought it home.
-I then organised all of my spices and topped up the ones that were almost empty.
-Needless to say this has made cooking a curry a lot less stressful and it also encourages me to try new things as spices never get used when they’re sat in the cupboard.
+There are many stores, and some of that is gorgeous spice racks from John Lewis.
+Organized all your spices and topped up the almost empty ones.
+This will improve cooking things like curry a lot less stressful and it also encourages me to try new things as spices never get used when they’re sat in the cupboard.
 Speaking of which, it’s time to go and cook something delicious for dinner...